ADD #FoamFree ACTIVISM TO YOUR COASTAL CLEANUP!

-Are you planning on volunteering at Coastal Cleanup Day?
-You're not alone: In 2016, more than 500,000 people picked up 18.3 million pounds of trash at global Coastal Cleanup events.
-This year, Coastal Cleanup Day will be celebrated on September 16th and 5 Gyres has joined with the Surfrider Foundation, Plastic Pollution Coalition and #breakfreefromplastic movement to take a stand against polystyrene plastic pollution.
-Click here to RSVP for our event at Venice Beach, and if you want to add #foamfree activism to another coastal cleanup, just follow these steps!
+Are you planning on volunteering at a beach cleanup?
+You're not alone: In 2016, more than 500,000 people picked up 18.3 million pounds of trash in one day at global Coastal Cleanup Day events.
+This year, we celebrated Coastal Cleanup Day on September 16th with the Surfrider Foundation, Plastic Pollution Coalition and #breakfreefromplastic movement, and used the opportunity to take a stand against polystyrene plastic pollution.
+Want to follow our lead and add #foamfree activism to your beach cleanup?
+Just follow these steps.

 1. Download this flyer, designed to be sent to the legislators who represent your community.